catlyu/climate_prediction_project2/README.md

 This repo contains a number of notebooks with many things we explored while working on this project.
 The notebook `data_story.ipynb` is self-contained and holds all the material we expect to be reviewed/graded.

 Contribution statement:
 CL, PB, BH, and AMF collaboratively designed the study.
 AMF drafted the outline of the data story and all team members added results from their section.
-AMF examined the correlation between four input features and the output shape profile based on different boundary layer depth intervals. *Make sure to add what you worked on here :)*
+AMF examined the correlation between four input features and the output shape profile based on different boundary layer depth intervals.
+CL built the two level-by-level arvhitectures to improve performance of shape function prediction. *Make sure to add what you worked on here :)*